Southwestern Bell: Southwestern Bell Corporation

 On January 1, 1984, as part of the breakup of AT&T, Southwestern Bell Telephone became the namesake and leading subsidiary of the new Regional Bell Operating Company, Southwestern Bell Corporation.
-SBC was the smallest of all of the seven "Baby Bells", as it only held one telephone company.
+SBC was the smallest of all of the seven "Baby Bells", as it only held one local operating company.
 The architect of divestiture for Southwestern Bell was Robert G. Pope.
-He later became the Vice-Chairman of the board of directors and Chief Financial Officer of SBC while remaining the President and CEO of the several subsidiaries.
+He later became the Vice-Chairman of the board of directors and Chief Financial Officer of SBC while remaining the President and CEO of the several subsidiaries including Southwestern Bell Telephone Company.

 Although "Southwestern Bell" generally referred to the operations of the entire Baby Bell, in 1995, SBC decided to change its corporate name to SBC Communications in order to reposition itself as a national telecommunications company.
 Southwestern Bell Telephone underwent a branding overhaul and adopted the slogan, "Your friendly neighborhood global telecommunications company."
 The slogan was later shortened to, "Friendly.
 Neighborhood.
 Global."